 - Follow the rules of each particular panel.
 Some events will not allow photography of any kind.
 An announcement will be made if that is the case.

 • Q&A: When asking questions of the people on stage, please be courteous.
 For example, please don’t ask for a kiss, a hug, an autograph, a baby, a prom date, or the chance to give speakers a copy of your script, résumé, or movie.
 Such requests stop a program in its tracks.
-These celebrities are taking time out of their busy schedules to see you.
+The celebrities visiting Comic-Con are taking time out of their busy schedules to see you.
 Please treat them with respect.
-Because of time constraints, sometimes not everyone who gets in line will be able to ask a question.
-In the bigger rooms (Hall H, Rooms 6A, 6BCF, 6DE, and 20), your question will be screened before you can ask it.
+Because of time constraints, not everyone who gets in line will be able to ask a question.
+In the bigger rooms (Rooms 6A, 6BCF, 6DE, 20, Hall H, and the Indigo Ballroom), your question will be screened before you can ask it.

-• Cell phones: Just like in a movie theater, please silence all cell phones when you enter any programming room.
+• Cell phones: please silence all cell phones when you enter any programming room.
 If you must take a call, please leave the room to do so, but be advised if the room is full and closed, you may not get back in.
 At all times, please be courteous to your neighbors.

 • Trash: Please take your trash with you.
 Remember that other people will also be attending events in the room following you.
 Do not leave trash on the chairs or in the area around your seat.

-• Cancellations: In rare instances, a guest will have to cancel because of a situation out of his or her control.
+• Cancellations: In rare instances, a panel will have to be cancelled because of a situation out of Comic-Con’s control.
 Keep in mind that all programs, events, and listed appearances are subject to change.